 Normalization is a problematic subject; it is essential to consider the question of the study.
 If the study aims at comparing tissue performance-such as the effects of a treatment on a specific tissue, then normalization for tissue mass or protein content is appropriate.
 However, if the aim is to find differences on mitochondrial function independent of mitochondrial density (Table 4), then normalization to a mitochondrial marker is imperative (Figure 7).
-One cannot assume that quantitative changes in various markers-such as mitochondrial proteins-necessarily occur in parallel with one another.
+One cannot b Total cell count, $N{\text{cell}} = N{\text{vce}} + N{\text{dce}}$ assume that quantitative changes in various markers-such as mitochondrial proteins-necessarily occur in parallel with one another.
 It should be established that the marker chosen is not selectively altered by the performed treatment.
 In conclusion, the normalization must reflect the question under investigation to reach a satisfying answer.
 On the other hand, the goal of comparing results across projects and institutions requires standardization on normalization for entry into a databank.

 Mitochondrial concentration, C{mtE} , and mitochondrial markers: Mitochondrial organelles comprise a dynamic cellular reticulum in various states of fusion and fission.
 Hence, the definition of an "amount" of mitochondria is often misconceived: mitochondria cannot be counted reliably as a number of occurring elements.
 Therefore, quantification of the "amount" of mitochondria depends on the measurement of chosen mitochondrial markers.
 'Mitochondria are the structural and functional elemental units of cell respiration' (Gnaiger 2014).
 The quantity of a mitochondrial marker can reflect the amount of mitochondrial elements, mtE, expressed in various mitochondrial elemental units [mtEU] specific for each measured mtmarker (Table 4).
-However, since mitochondrial quality may change in response to stimuli particularly in mitochondrial dysfunction and after exercise training (Pesta et al. 2011; Campos et al. 2017)-some markers can vary while others are unchanged: (1) Mitochondrial volume and membrane area are structural markers, whereas mitochondrial protein mass is frequently used as a marker for isolated mitochondria.
-(2) Molecular and enzymatic mitochondrial markers (amounts or activities) can be selected as matrix markers, e.g., citrate synthase activity, mtDNA; mtIM-markers, e.g., cytochrome c oxidase activity, aa3 content, cardiolipin, or mtOM-markers, e.g., TOM20.
+However, since mitochondrial quality may change in response to stimuli particularly in mitochondrial dysfunction (Campos et al. 2017) and after exercise training (Pesta et al. 2011) and during aging (Daum et al. 2013)-some markers can vary while others are unchanged: (1) Mitochondrial volume and membrane area are structural markers, whereas mitochondrial protein mass is frequently used as a marker for isolated mitochondria.
+(2) Molecular and enzymatic mitochondrial markers (amounts or activities) can be selected as matrix markers, e.g., citrate synthase activity, mtDNA; mtIM-markers, e.g., cytochrome c oxidase activity, aa3 content, cardiolipin, or mtOM-markers, e.g., the voltage-dependent anion channel (VDAC), TOM20.
 (3) Extending the measurement of mitochondrial marker enzyme activity to mitochondrial pathway capacity, ET- or OXPHOS-capacity can be considered as an integrative functional mitochondrial marker.